KGuo26/KGuo26.github.io/_pages/about.md

 I am a fifth year PhD student from the [Department of Computational and Applied Mathematics](https://caamweb.rice.edu) at Rice University under the advisement of [Prof. Jesse Chan](https://jlchan.github.io).
 My research focuses on high order discontinuous Galerkin (DG) method for time-dependent wave equations.
 I am particularly interested in developing provably stable and high order accurate DG methods for wave propagation through arbitrarily heterogeneous media and moving domains.
 I also design efficient and highly parallelizable algorithms to implement explicit time-stepping DG schemes on Graphics Processing Units (GPUs).

 ## Recent news:
+* March 2021: Kaihang Guo gave a talk at the Rice Oil and Gas HPC conference.
+* March 2021: Kaihang Guo gave a talk at SIAM CSE 21.
 * September 2020: our preprint "High order WADG methods for wave propagation on moving curved meshes" is available as an [arXiv preprint](https://arxiv.org/abs/2009.12768), and introduces a stable high order DG methods for wave propagation on moving curved meshes with general choices of basis and quadrature.
 * August 2018: Kaihang Guo successfully defended his MA thesis on low-complexity GPU-accelerated DG methods for wave propagation in media with sub-cell heterogeneities.
 This work is available online in an [arXiv preprint](https://arxiv.org/abs/1808.08645).
 * September 2020: Kaihang Guo has successfully passed his PhD proposal.